aurimas13/Communication-of-Services/README.md

 # Environment variables
 [(Back to top)](#table-of-contents)

+These are the environment variables you can tweak to use in the applications.<sup>1,2,3,4,5</sup> `WAIT_SECONDS` - set the time period with which to send requests from the propagator to the API `ENDPOINT` - define the endpoint
+`INPUT_FILE_LOCATION` - define the input event JSON file `PORT` - define the port number for the Flask API `TARGET_FILE_LOCATION` - define where write the output file

 WAIT_SECONDS, ENDPOINT, INPUT_FILE_LOCATION, PORT & TARGET_FILE_LOCATION variables
 (*set the time*, *define the endpoint*, *define the input data file directory*, *define the port number* & *write the output file with directory*) are configurable through `.env` files by adding or changing the value found on a specific event folder like this:<sup>1,2,3,4,5</sup>